Best Moments From the 2022 Met Gala • EBONY

 Teyana Taylor shut down the red carpet

-In a futuristic yet Harlemite flare, Teyana Taylor made her presence known as she posed and served face in her second Met Gala appearance.
+In a futuristic with Harlemite flare, EBONY’s April cover star Teyana Taylor made her presence known as she posed and served face in her second Met Gala appearance.
 Even model Winnie Harlow had to stop, stare and give props.
-Taylor also shared that she learned about the history of fashion and the influence of Black women on fashion.

 New York Mayor Eric Adams made an appearance

-Newly appointed New York mayor Eric Adams took a break from governance and gave a thumbs up on the Met Gala red carpet while being accompanied by Tracey Collins.
+Newly-appointed New York mayor Eric Adams took a break from running the city, and gave a thumbs up on the Met Gala red carpet while being accompanied by Tracey Collins.